mirkenstein/NoSQL-SDOH/ELK/README.md

 You will need the Kibana enrollment token in order to connect Kibana to the Elasticsearch Server

-Note 1:
-If you don't see the output above but rather some error messages then additional setup is needed and is documented at this page [https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html)
+<ins>Note 1:</ins> If you don't see the output above but rather some error messages then
+additional setup is needed and is documented at this page

+[https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html)
 Find the instructions for your respective operating system

-Note 2:
+<ins>Note 2:</ins>
 If you need to regenerate the Kibana token:
 ```shell
 docker exec -it es01 /usr/share/elasticsearch/bin/elasticsearch-create-enrollment-token -s kibana --url "https://localhost:9200"
 ```

-For example for Windows before running the setup
 #### Next we launch Kibana
-In a separate terminal window launch the Kibana instance
+In a separate terminal window download and start the Kibana instance

 Download Kibana image
 ```shell